 Here are the 5 best dive sites of Malapascua:

 - Monad Shoal – max depth 30 m: the must-see dive site for thresher sharks.
+See below for more details about this early morning deep dive.

 - Lighthouse – max depth 12 m: sunset dive to see Mandarin fish.